guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 - [[Jenkins]], [[GitHub Actions]], [[Gitlab]], [[Tekton]], [[Openshift Pipelines]]
 ###### <span style="color: #689d6a">GitOps</span>

+<span style="color:#d65d0e">ArgoCD</span> <span style="color: #3588E9">--></span> declarative Continuous Delivery tool that makes CD easy to automate, audit, and understand.
+It follows the GitOps pattern of using Git repositories as the single source of truth for defining the desired application state.

+It reports deviations and providers visualizations to help developers manually and automatically sync the live state with the desire state.

+ArgoCD, as a Kubernetes controller, monitors the current application state compared to the desired state, visualizes the differences, and ensures parity by automatically syncing.
+It automates the sunchronization of the desired state with each of teh specified target environments,

+- Argo CD was originally developed by Intuit, as they were looking for a lighter tool than Spinnaker that would improve build and deployment times and streamline their GitOps workflow.
+The UI is well made and easy to use and integrates well with a variety of CI tools such as Jenkins, GitHub Actions, CircleCI, and more.

+concepts:
+-

+- <strong style="color: white">Features:</strong>
+	- Declarative application deployment
+	- Continuous Monitoring Synchronization
+	- Single Sign-On (SSO) Integrations
+	- Rollback and Controlled Roll-outs
+	- Reusable Application Configurations Patterns
+	- Robust Role-based Access Control (RBAC)

+## **GitOps**

 <span style="color: #d65d0e">GitOps</span> is an operational framework that utilizes the best practices of DevOps.

 Also known as Git powered Ops.